Mental Health Week

 - Everyone’s wellbeing is important.
 You can help look after your mind by getting enough sleep, eating well, exercising and reducing alcohol consumption, learning how to manage stress and keep yourself safe and maintaining healthy relationships.

-- Seek support when you need it by talking to people you trust, checking out services online such as beyondblue, reachout or headspace, visit your GP or call 13 14 65 in a crisis, or Lifeline on 13 11 14.
+- Seek support when you need it by talking to people you trust, checking out services online such as beyondblue, reachout or headspace, visit your GP or call lifeline on 13 11 14 or call 13 14 65 in a crisis.

 - Let’s work together to reduce the stigma and discrimination.